jakem324/jlg-todo-list-app/readme.md

 http://localhost:4200/3eb8ec4a-cd90-4923-94c6-8966e06f5e57

 ## Testing
 To test the API, run `make test-api`.
-The UI may be tested using the standard Angular CLI commands, although test coverage has not been prioritized on the UI.
+The UI may be tested using the standard Angular CLI commands, however, owing to time constraints, test coverage has not been prioritized on the UI.

 ## Linting
 To run linting on the API, use `make lint-api`, or